 We are a small homestead & have just started out with bed and breakfast.
 We work hard - there is a lot to do - but have a very good quality of life in this beautiful area.
 Currently we are looking for practical volunteers who can help around the house, as well as get involved in the ongoing renovation projects.

-While there's snow on the ground there's not so much to do so we don't invite volunteers during those months, we still host B&B guests or short term house sharers though.
+We host volunteers from spring to autumn.
+While there's snow on the ground there's not so much to do so we don't invite volunteers during those months.

 Twin beds in private rooms.
 We can host larger groups.

 Please note that the heating goes on automatically when the temperature goes below 10 degrees C inside the house overnight, 18 degrees when we get up and go to bed and 12 degrees during the day.
 We have warm clothing you can borrow.